Hillpark, Auckland: History

+In 1910, David Laurence Nathan, son of prominent merchant David Nathan, and his wife Simone built their summer residence in Manurewa and named the property 'The Hill'.
+The estate was rebuilt in 1925, after a fire destroyed the original building.

+In 1958, it was proposed that a portion of the Nathan family's estate would become a subdivision known as Hillpark Estate, referencing the Nathan family home.
+The suburb developed due to the construction of the Auckland Southern Motorway.

+Construction on the suburb began in 1960, with the first sections of the Hillpark subdivision going on the market on 2 December 1961.
+The advertisement from South Auckland Courier in 1961 advertised Hillpark as a modern subdivision "developed in accordance with overseas practice in having all underground services, selected street lanterns, spacious proposed neighbourhood shopping area and extensive public reserves".
+Some houses in Hillpark were designed in the 1960s by renowned architect Ron Sang.
+The remaining 3.25 ha of the former Nathan estate became David Nathan Park.

+The southern motorway extension between Redoubt Road and Takanini was formally opened on 30 May 1963.
+It included northern on and off ramps at Hill Road.
+In 1966, the Hillpark Shopping Centre was constructed.
+Construction of suburban housing in the suburb continues until 1973.

 In 2016 Auckland Council recognised Hillpark as a Special Character Area.
 The key characteristics of the area include International Style modernist houses, mid-20th century brick and tile bungalows, Arts and Crafts influenced houses, and English Cottage style houses.
 The area features large open front yards and setbacks, large lots, wide roads, low densities of buildings, and an abundance of trees.
 Houses were generally constructed from the late 1950s to 1970s following the creation of a garden subdivision around significant stands of native forest.
 Hillpark suburb is a native sanctuary, which is home to large areas of native forest and parkland including Orford Park, David Park and Hillcrest Grove Reserve.

 In August 2021 The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) officially assigned Hillpark with an official suburb status.
 The NZGB followed a Hillpark Residents' Association proposal to make official the suburb name at its meeting in July, 2020.
 The Association described its unique natural and heritage characteristics which have helped build a suburban identity and which should be recognised.